Institutional Profile & Governance

 The legal powers of Stevens are vested in the Board of Trustees of the university.
 The Board of Trustees is responsible for overseeing the financial, administrative and academic affairs of Stevens.
 The Chief Administrative Office is that of the President of Stevens; Dr. Nariman Farvardin was installed as Stevens’ seventh president on July 1, 2011.

 Academic authority resides with Provost and University Vice President Dr. George Korfiatis, who reports to the President.
-The non-academic administrators directly responsible to the President are: Elisabeth McGrath, Chief of Staff; Randy Greene, Vice President of Finance and Treasurer, and Chief Financial Officer; Marybeth Murphy, Vice President for Enrollment Management and Student Affairs; Edward Eichhorn, Vice President for Development; Edward Stukane, Vice President for Communications and Marketing; David Dodd, Vice President and Chief Information Officer; Henry P. Dobbelaar, Vice President for Facilities and Campus Operation; Kathy Schulz, Vice President, General Counsel and Secretary; and Susan Metz, Director of the Office of Diversity and Inclusion.
+The non-academic administrators directly responsible to the president are: Elisabeth McGrath, Chief of Staff/Director of Community & State Relations; Louis Mayer, Vice President of Finance and Treasurer, and Chief Financial Officer; Marybeth Murphy, Vice President for Enrollment Management and Student Affairs; Brodie Remington, Vice President for Development; Edward Stukane, Vice President for Communications and Marketing; David Dodd, Vice President for Information Technology and Chief Information Officer; Robert Maffia, Vice President for Facilities and Campus Operations; Kathy Schulz, Vice President, General Counsel and Secretary; and Susan Metz, Executive Director of Diversity & Inclusion, and Senior Research Associate.

 Key positions reporting directly to the Provost and University Vice President were created as a result of a reorganization to address key academic goals of the strategic plan.
 The positions of Vice Provost of Strategic Initiatives and Vice Provost of Academics were established in Fall 2011 and Spring 2013 respectively.
 The links represent the current organizational charts for Stevens, as well as the Office of the Provost and the University Vice President.